-General Imaging, a newly formed digital camera marketing firm, will introduce a line of GE-branded digital cameras and a photo printer at the Photo Marketing Association trade show on March 8.
+Torrance, Calif. — General Imaging, a newly formed digital camera manufacturing firm, will introduce a line of GE-branded digital cameras and a photo printer at the Photo Marketing Association (PMA) trade show on March 8.

 Komiya was formerly president of Olympus before retiring in 2005.
-He was lured out of his brief hiatus in 2006 when he learned that GE was searching for a partner to license its brand for use on digital cameras.
+He was lured out of his brief hiatus in 2006 when he learned that GE was searching for a partner to license its brand.

-The General Imaging GE product line will consist of eight cameras and one printer, set to ship in April.
+The line will consist of eight cameras and one printer, set to ship in April.

 Komiya said the company has just begun to show the product line to dealers and will begin courting retailers in earnest at PMA.

 “I believe the GE brand is as strong as” other brands currently dominating the camera market, he said.

 The company has recruited Rene Buhay to head North American sales.
 Buhay was global sales VP at the software firm Arcsoft, and also led sales efforts at Samsung and Ricoh.
 Takeyoshi Kawano, the firm’s chief designer, has worked on the Sony Walkman and VAIO computer as well as Olympus’ Stylus camera series.